antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 Testing it Out
 --------------

 Now that our custom middleware actually works with service types, the simple test app we created before will need updated.
-We'll need a simple WCF-style service type to call into.
+We'll need a simple service type to call into.
 If you don't have one on-hand to test with, you can use this sample:

 ```C#
 using System.ServiceModel;